ysmood/nokit/readme.md

     An throttled version of `Promise.all`, it runs all the tasks under a concurrent limitation.
-    To run tasks sequentially, use `kit.compose`.
+    To run tasks sequentially, use `kit.flow`.

     - **<u>param</u>**: `limit` { _Int_ }